BIIFSweden/NavinciWorkshop_Feb2023/part1_qupath/README.md

 By Fredrik Nysjö, Carolina Wählby and Anna Klemm

-## Data, part 1 on TMAs imaged by fluorescence microscopy
+## Dataset 1, TMAs imaged by fluorescence microscopy

 Folder: distributed by Agata prior to workshop

 Images:
--  OvaryTMA-T113a_A2.lif, showing clear cell carcinoma (malignant)
+-  OvaryTMA-T113a_A2.lif, showing ovary tissue with clear cell carcinoma (malignant)
--  OvaryTMA-T113a_A3.lif, showing serous adenocarcinoma (malignant)
+-  OvaryTMA-T113a_A3.lif, showing ovary tissue with serous adenocarcinoma (malignant)

 Markers:
 -	Channel 1: Dapi – Blue – Nuclei